AgentFabulous/ffmpeg_basic/README.md

 A plugin to do some basic ffmpeg tasks.

+iOS support is not present at the moment, but will be added up soon :)

 ## Getting Started

 This project is a starting point for a Flutter